confluentinc/confluent-kubernetes-examples/blueprints-early-access/scenarios/quickstart-deploy/remote-deployment.rst

          kubectl get namespace kube-system -oyaml --context data-plane | grep uid

    #.
-In the Control Plane, edit ``registration/data-plane-k8s.yaml`` and set
+Edit ``registration/data-plane-k8s.yaml`` and set
       ``spec.k8sID`` to the Kubernetes ID from the previous step.

    #.
-In the Control Plane, create the KubernetesCluster CR and the HealthCheck
+In the Control Plane, create the KubernetesCluster and the HealthCheck
-      CR:
+      custom resource (CR):

       .. sourcecode:: bash